 Under these circumstances, we need to make the best use of its water resources in order to maintain a stable water supply for Tokyo, considering the effects of future climate change in addition to meeting demand.
-Therefore, it is necessary to continue promoting effective use of water and leakage prevention measures.

 The distribution pipes consist of the distribution mains and distribution submains that branch out from the mains and directly connect to the service pipes.
-Water distribution pipes installed in Tokyo totals up to about 27,000 kilometers long in FY2020, which is equivalent to two-thirds the length of the earth's circumference.
+Water distribution pipes installed in Tokyo totals up to 27,466 kilometers long in FY2022, which is equivalent to two-thirds the length of the earth's circumference.
+And, service pipes are installed in each home and business.

-Water pipes embedded in underground are constantly subject to a danger of leakage, and when leakage occurs, these pipes lead risks of secondary disasters such as poor water flow, sagging road, and inundation and so on.
+Water pipes embedded in underground are constantly subject to a danger of leakage, affected by earthquakes, uneven ground settlement, corrosive soils, traffic loads, and various construction works, and so on.

+Leakage leads to not only the loss of precious water resources, but also risks of secondary disasters such as poor water flow, sagging road, and inundation and so on.
+Tokyo Waterworks have taken leakage prevention measures as a major initiative.